A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Information theory bounds

 where the sum is over all possible states and the $p_i$ are the corresponding probabilities.
 If a test outputs a zero or a one then for $t$ tests the number of possible test outputs is $2^t$ and the corresponding information gained is at most $t \ln 2$.
 In order to learn everything about the system, one requires an information gain of at least $S$, hence

 Consider a sample of size $n$, with $k$ infected individuals chosen at random.
 The number of such states is ${n \choose k}$.
 Therefore, from (\ref{a12}), the minimum number of tests required is $\log_2{n \choose k}\sim k \log_2(n/k)$ for $k\ll n$.
 Assuming a binomial distribution with prevalence $p$, and replacing $k$ with its expectation $p\, n$, we find the expected number of tests per person is $\sim p \log_2(1/p)$.
 Binary searches can approach this limit by performing an adaptive series of tests (see, {\it e.g}, Refs.~\cite{Hwang, Allemann}).
-However, the number of tests in each search scales as $\log_2 N \sim \log_2 (1/p)$ for the optimal value of $N$, at low $p$.
-In contrast, the most efficient known parallel searches, called ``noiseless, nonadaptive'' tests in Ref.~\cite{Review}, require a factor of $e \ln 2$ more tests (see their equations (2.8) and (2.10)), just as our algorithm does.
+However, binary searches are adaptive, requiring an iterated series of tests.
+The number of rounds of testing $\sim \log_2 n \sim \log_2 (1/p)$ for the optimal value of $n$, at low $p$.
+Parallel searches, called ``noiseless, nonadaptive'' tests in Ref.~\cite{Review}, are faster but require more tests as we discuss in Appendix \ref{natm}.